hectorm/elementary-dropbox/README.md

 	bash /tmp/elementary-dropbox/uninstall.sh

 #### Command line options
-	-y #assume yes on all prompts
+	-y    Automatic "yes" to prompts
+	-n    Automatic "no" to prompts

 ## Dropbox updates
 This script itself doesn't handle updates.
 Dropbox will auto-update when a new version is available.